hirosystems/clarinet/README.md

-# clarinette
+# clarinet

-Clarinette is a command line tool designed to facilitate smart contract notebooking, testing, development and deployments.
+Clarinet is a command line tool designed to facilitate smart contract notebooking, testing, development and deployments.

 ### Installation